feathery-org/slate/source/index.html.md

 }
 ```

-Create a hidden field in your Feathery account.
-Pass an array of objects to create multiple fields at once (requires Business plan, max 100).
+Create multiple hidden fields in your Feathery account by passing an array of field objects.
+Bulk creation is limited to 100 fields per request.

 ### HTTP Request